bakpakin/Fennel/reference.md

 is usually the top level for a given file, but you can introduce macros into smaller scopes as well.

-### `require-macros` load macros from a separate module
+### `import-macros` load macros from a separate module

+*(Since 0.4.0)*

+*Experimental*: subject to change in future releases.

-Requires a module at compile-time and binds its fields locally as macros.
+Loads a module at compile-time and binds its fields as local macros.

-Macros currently must be defined in separate modules.
 A macro module exports any number of functions which take code forms as arguments at compile time and emit lists which are fed back into the compiler.
 For instance, here is a macro function which implements `when2` in terms of `if` and `do`:

 ```fennel
 (fn when2 [condition body1 ...]